 Spiritual Gifts (Chapter 4): Paul describes the spiritual gifts given to believers, including apostles, prophets, evangelists, pastors, and teachers.
 These gifts are intended to build up the church and help believers grow in maturity and unity.

 Living in the Light (Chapter 5): Paul urges believers.
 They should live in a way that reflects their new identity in Christ.
 Believers should show their new identity in Christ by walking in love.
-It also means avoiding sinful behaviors and living wisely.
+It also means avoiding sinful behaviours and living wisely.

 The overarching message in these spiritual works is clear.
 The gospel transforms both individuals and communities.
 It brings unity, purpose, and strength to those who follow Christ.